 What is your favorite travel memory involving food?

 I wouldn’t call myself the most adventurous eater–in fact, I didn’t even really eat meat or seafood before moving to California in 2008 (don’t worry: being a San Franciscan changed me in more ways than one!)–but I do try to sample the local delicacies, from kangaroo in Australia to black pudding in Scotland (and, of course, chocolate always!).
-I worked on a ranch during a couple summers in college, and we would have to put down any rattlesnakes we encountered as they were a threat to the children, and I distinctly remember the staff sitting around the fire and roasting up a fresh snake one evening during training.
+I worked on a ranch during a couple of summers in college, and we would have to put down any rattlesnakes we encountered as they were a threat to the children, and I distinctly remember the staff sitting around the fire and roasting up a fresh snake one evening during training.
 (You called for memorable, right, not appetizing?!)

 I’d say my most favorable memory, though, was when I went on a progressive dinner tour of Rarotonga in the Cook Islands.
 The group had three different courses at three different locals’ homes.
 Not only was the food fantastic, but the company was excellent, and I got a true peek at authentic islander life.